kieranjol/IFIscripts/README.md

 * Usage - `oeremove.py directory`.

 ### renumber.py ###
 * Renames TIFF files in an image sequence so that they start from ZERO (000000)
 * Usage - `renumber.py directory`

 ### seq2dv.py ###
 * Transcodes a TIFF sequence to 24fps 720x576 DV in a MOV container.
 * Usage: `seq.py path/to/tiff_folder` and output will be stored in the parent directory.

+### batchmetadata.py ###
+* Traverses through subdirectories trying to find DPX and TIFF files and creates mediainfo and mediatrace XML files.
+Usage: `batchmetadata.py path/to/parent_directory` and output will be stored in the parent directory.

 ## Quality Control ##